 I have a passion for Chemistry and Math, subjects I think are very applicable in the everyday world.
 More than anything, I try to make what I am tutoring simple and enjoyable, and relate the material to the student's life.
 I have always learned better when I understood the real-world applications of what I was doing, and I feel like being able to see the bigger picture of why they are learning what they are learning will greatly motivate them to understand the subject and maybe even find a hidden passion.

-University of Illinois at Chicago - BS, Neuroscience
+Undergraduate Degree: University of Illinois at Chicago - Bachelor of Science, Neuroscience

 College World History